APK Structure#

 Reducing Resource Count and Size#

-The size of the APK affects the application's loading speed, the amount of memory used, and the power consumed.
+The size of the APK affects the application's loading speed, the amount of memory used, and the power consumption.
 One simple way to reduce APK size is to decrease the number and size of the resources it contains.
 Specifically, you can remove resources that the application no longer uses and replace image files with scalable Drawable objects.
 This section will discuss these methods and several other ways to reduce resources in the application to decrease the total APK size.

 Removing Unused Resources#